 Afghanistan: A tragic fall, consequences and prospects

-This article is featured in the ORIENT IV 2022
+This article is about Afghanistan and is featured in the ORIENT IV 2022

 The fall of republican Afghanistan in August 2021 was partly ignited by the reorientation of the US interest in the region and a shift in global geopolitics.
 This situation has triggered a humanitarian catastrophe, disruption of state institutions and the economy in Afghanistan, an upsurge in transnational Islamist militancy, the expansion of narcotics and a massive outflow of Afghan refugees.
 Policy options and international leverage to mitigate the threats are limited, and there is no substitute for an inclusive and just order in Afghanistan.